alimozdemir/DataSuit/README.md

 # Overview

 Data Suit is a random data generator.
 It generates data for primitive data types and POCO classes.
 At the beginning, it was an experimental project for several purposes.
 Later, I changed it into a formal format.
 It is designed with SOLID principles.
-Also, mapping the fields is supported with fluent API.
+Mapping fields is also supported via fluent API.

 Basis of the API is shown below.
 For more detailed examples, you can see at  [Samples](https://github.com/lyzerk/DataSuit/tree/master/samples)